Scaling Up On-Device LLMs via Active-Weight Swapping Between DRAM and Flash: Self-Distillation for Top-K Sparse LLM

-\textbf{Gradient Straight-Through Estimation}.
-Sparsity leads to a large number of zero elements, which causes the gradients to be unable to update during backpropagation.
-To mitigate this, gradient straight-through estimation (STE) is employed.
-As shown in Equations~\ref{eq:ste_forward} and \ref{eq:ste_backward}, STE preserves the learning signal by replacing the gradient of the masking operation with an identity function during the backward pass:
+Even with superior quality compared to other sparsity techniques, Top-K activation sparsity still introduces an approximation in active weight selection, especially in high sparsity.
+Traditional methods such as supervised fine-tuning often fail to recover the performance of the model under high sparsity, as they cannot effectively capture nuanced weight distributions and activation patterns caused by sparsity, leading to a degradation of precision.
+To address this, we propose \textbf{Top-K sparsity-aware self-distillation}, an extension of quantization and fine-tuning pipelines.
+It preserves the efficiency benefits of sparsity while substantially reducing computational overhead and enhancing both accuracy and generalization.
+In practice, it improves performance with only a few to tens of GPU hours on a few thousand samples, and generalizes effectively across different sparsity levels.

-By doing so, STE effectively bypasses the zero-masking effect in the gradient computation, allowing the gradients to flow as if the masking were transparent.
-This ensures that even in the presence of high sparsity, the model receives sufficient gradient information to update its parameters.
-Consequently, STE not only accelerates convergence by preventing gradient decay but also enhances the robustness of sparse inference training, thereby enabling the model to better retain and adapt the critical weight distributions and activation patterns.
+\textbf{Self distillation.} As shown in Fig.~\ref{F.sd_combined}, we maintain the outputs of the dense (teacher) and sparse (student) models, using the soft output distribution of the dense model as supervision.
+This allows the sparse student to capture richer correlations than hard labels and preserve fine-grained distributional details, which is crucial to compensate for information loss induced by Top-K activation sparsity.

-\textbf{Sparse-Distillation Loss.} In our self-distillation framework, we denote $P_T$ as the output probability distribution of the teacher model and $P_S$ as that of the student model.
-We first define the Kullback-Leibler divergence as:
+\textbf{KL loss.} We adopt the \textbf{Kullback-Leibler Divergence (KLD) loss} to measure the discrepancy between the student and teacher distributions:

-In addition, we incorporate the cross-entropy loss between the teacher-provided labels $y_T$ and the student outputs $y_S$, denoted as $CE(y_T, y_S)$, which measures the discrepancy between the student prediction distribution and the teacher’s soft labels.
-Combining these two components, the self-distillation loss is formulated as:
+Minimizing $\mathcal{D}_{\text{KL}}$ encourages the sparse model to closely mimic the dense teacher’s distribution, preserving essential weight correlations and improving performance under high sparsity.
+Our framework is also orthogonal to quantization, as the KL-based distillation loss depends only on the output distribution and thus remains fully compatible with QAT, making it complementary to quantization errors and enabling additional efficiency gains with minimal accuracy loss.

-where $\gamma \in [0,1]$ is a weighting factor that balances the two loss terms.
-It depends on sparsity ratio.
-Under high sparsity, $\gamma$ tends toward 0.
-Under low sparsity, it comes to 1.
-This occurs because, at high sparsity levels, sparse model’s output distribution deviates significantly from the original model.
-As a result, using KL divergence to measure the discrepancy becomes less reliable and may lead to performance degradation.
-In these cases, employing cross-entropy loss, which directly compares the predicted labels, provides a more effective training signal.
+\textbf{Gradient STE.} Gradient vanishing is a common issue when fine-tuning activation-sparse models, as the sparsity mask sets many elements to zero, preventing gradients from being properly propagated and slowing or even blocking convergence.
+To mitigate this, we employ \textbf{gradient Straight-Through Estimation (STE)}, which replaces the gradient of the masking operation with an identity function during backpropagation: